PatrickCarollo/aws-microservice-cicd-iac/README.md

 # Serverless Microservice + CI/CD Deployment
-Leveraging IaC tools on AWS for the setup of a set of services that includes a serverless microservice Docker image Lambda, Rest API endpoint, and CI/CD pipeline.
+Infrastructure setup for AWS Lambda microservice API and Codepipeline CI/CD.

 ## Brief Architectural Outline
-This project as-is, manages/deploys serverless application and infrastructure with an included CI/CD process.
-Using AWS SAM to deploy initial core app services like exposing API endpoint with Lambda Proxy Integration to process request data, an S3 bucket and NOSQL DB.
-The project associates these corresponding application resources to CI/CD resources using unique IDs in resource name (input stack params provided upon setup).
+This project as-is, manages and deploys serverless application and infrastructure with an included CI/CD process.
+It uses AWS Serverless to deploy initial core microservice such as; API Gateway endpoint and Lambda Proxy Integration, Lambda Function setup defining compute architecture and environment variables.
+As is, the project associates microservice resources to corresponding CI/CD resources using unique IDs in resource name that are passed to stack to Stack via Cloudformation Outputs and Importvalues.
-A python script "Configure.py" initiates setup of base CI/CD infrastructure like fetching IAM roles, base S3 bucket creation for storing source code of Codepipeline custom actions and CloudFormation stack launch (setting stack input parameters).
-The CI/CD Infrastructure consists of leveraging CodePipeline stages(Codebuild for automation of Docker image pushes to ECR and Lambda for testing and deployment phases) and can be conditionally setup with source provider as either an existing Github repo or a new Codecommit repo.
+A python script "cicd-deploy-tool.py" initiates setup of the CI/CD infrastructure; it fetches IAM roles for Stack creation, initiates S3 for storing source code of Codepipeline custom actions and defines the input parameters of the Stack.
+The CI/CD Infrastructure consists of Codepipeline and it's stages:
+ Source Stage- The source of the pipeline where it will be detecting code changes.
+This can be conditionaly set to an existing github or codecommit
+ Build Stage- Ingests the artifacts and revisioned code, builds out new Image, pushes to ECR and deploys to Lambda Test Stage- A test, custom Lambda stage that, As is, sends a test Invocation to the revised Lambda Function and when recieves no Errors, Sends results back to Codepipeline
+ Deploy Stage- Another custom Lambda stage.
+This promotes the revised Lambda to Live upon successful test.
+It does this the by setting the Alias number, which API-Gateway sends it's requests to, to the revised, tested version.

 ## Pre setup notes:
 + you'll set `projectid` to a short string describing the microservice use and `sourcebranch` to either `main` or `dev`.
 They're used to isolate ci/cd pipelines as well as associate ci/cd services to their corresponding target services
 + If using GitHub as code source provider:
-    - A Connection should be setup for the desired account in Console at Codepipeline>Settings>Connections
+    - A Github repository and then a Connection should be setup for the desired account in Console at Codepipeline>Settings>Connections
 + Per each microservice- An existing Repository with Git branch named `dev` or `main` should exist before launching CI/CD stack